List of student federations in Pakistan: Islami Jamiat-e-Talaba Pakistan (IJT)

-To propagate the real Islamic culture in each and every educational institution of Pakistan to bridge the gap between students of Universities & Madaris and to work for the rights of students To awake the youth about the realities of the betrayed persons who through politics are deceiving the nation and are doing such activities which are against our country… so MSO can be regarded as the movement of Self-awareness of the youth.

-Jamiat Talba-e-islam Pakistan (JTI)

-Jamiat Talba-e-Islam is an independent student organization of Pakistan under the supervision of Ulema-e-Haq i.e. Jamiat Ulema-e-Islam (F).
-It was founded by some students on 19 October 1969 at Jamia Hammadia, Lahore, Pakistan.
-Jamiat Talba-e-Islam Pakistan is working in Pakistan to eliminate the non-Islamic elements and secularism from the curriculum and teachings of the educational institutions of Pakistan.

 Anjuman Talba-e-islam

 Anjuman Talaba-e-Islam ("Islamic Organization of Students") is the non-political student organization founded on 20 January 1968 with respect to 20th Shawwal 1387 A.H at Sabz Masjid Sarafa Bazaar, Karachi, Pakistan by a group of students.
 In 1986 student union elections in all cities of Pakistan, ATI came forward as the leading victorious Student Organization by taking more than 80% results.
 The current President is Mubashar Hussain from karachi, Pakistan.

 Pakistan Islamic Students Federation

 It is unclear when the Pakistan Islamic Students Federation (PISF or APISF) was founded, though its internet presence was established on February 24, 2012.
 PISF is an Islamic group in Pakistan best known for its protests of Danish Prime Minister Anders Fogh Rasmussen and the Danish cartoons depicting Muhammad, where they called for the public hanging of the Danish cartoonists.

 Imamia Students Organization

 Imamia Students Organisation is a Shi'a Muslim students organisation in Pakistan.
 It was founded by Dr. Mohammad Ali Naqvi on 22 May 1972 at University of Engineering and Technology, Lahore.
 In 2012 it had "around 1200 units in Pakistan," covering all the five provinces of Pakistan, Tribal areas, Azad Jamu, Kashmir and Gilgit Baltistan.

 Allegations were directed against ISO that they receive funding from Iran.
 ISO counters those allegations, stating that they only receive moral guidance from Iran.